Car Parking at Colchester Campus

 In order to make parking easier for all, we are strongly advising any staff who do not need to park on the north side of campus to please park on the south side using the new multi-decked car park, as you will be able to find a space much more easily.

 If you normally park on the north side of campus, Capon Road car park is reserved for the contractors working on the site for the building to house EBS and The Meadows only.
-Also, now that the new multi-decked car park is open, all temporary car parking areas that have been open since October 2012 are now closed.
+Also, now that the new multi-decked car park is open.
 This means there are no longer any free parking areas so please ensure you display a valid permit and/or ticket when using all University car parks from now on.

 For further information please go to the Campus Update webpage.